jztechstudio/media-harvester/README.md

 # ⚠️ Important Notes

 ## ▶️ YouTube
-- DRM / DASH protected videos
+- DRM protected videos
-- direct MP4 download not always possible
+- Direct download not always possible
-- use tools like `yt-dlp` for best results
+- Use tools like yt-dlp

 ---

-## 📘 Facebook & Instagram
+## 📘 Facebook / Instagram
-- works best after video play
+- Works after video play
-- some videos blocked due to CORS policy
+- Some videos blocked by CORS

 ---

 ## 🔒 Limitations
-- Not all videos are downloadable
+- Not all videos downloadable
-- Uses `chrome.downloads API` for downloading
+- Uses Chrome download API

 ---